Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Turn on AWS Config.
 Use the prebuilt rules or customized rules.
 Subscribe tile CI/CD pipeline to an Amazon Simple Notification Service (Amazon SNS) topic that receives notifications from AWS Config.
 - [x] Create rule sets in AWS CloudFormation Guard.
 Run validation checks for CloudFormation templates as a phase of the CI/CD process.
 - [ ] Create rule sets as SCPs.
 Integrate the SCPs as a part of validation control in a phase of the CI/CD process.

-### A Security Engineer is working with the development team to design a supply chain application that stores sensitive inventory data in an Amazon S3 bucket.
-The application will use an AWS KMS customer master key (CMK) to encrypt the data on Amazon S3.
-The inventory data on Amazon S3 will be shared of vendors.
-All vendors will use AWS principals from their own AWS accounts to access the data on Amazon S3.
-The vendor list may change weekly, and the solution must support cross-account access.
-What is the MOST efficient way to manage access control for the KMS CMK7?

-- [x] Use KMS grants to manage key access.
-Programmatically create and revoke grants to manage vendor access.
-- [ ] Use an IAM role to manage key access.
-Programmatically update the IAM role policies to manage vendor access.
-- [ ] Use KMS key policies to manage key access.
-Programmatically update the KMS key policies to manage vendor access.
-- [ ] Use delegated access across AWS accounts by using IAM roles to manage key access.
-Programmatically update the IAM trust policy to manage cross- account vendor access.